game-ci/documentation/docs/cloud-runner/v0/04-command-line.md

-# Cloud Runner Command Line Support
+# Cloud Runner Command Line

 You can install Game CI locally and start cloud runner jobs from the command line or by integrating your own tools.